 Marine Wind Warning Summary for New South Wales

-Wind: South to southwesterly 25 to 30 knots, reaching up to 40 knots early in the morning.
+Wind: North to northeasterly 15 to 25 knots, reaching up to 30 knots during the afternoon and evening.

-Wind: Southwesterly 20 to 30 knots decreasing to 15 to 25 knots early in the morning then tending southerly 20 to 30 knots in the middle of the day.
+Wind: Northerly 25 to 30 knots tending north to northeasterly 15 to 25 knots early in the morning.

 SLSA provides this information as a guide only.
 Surf conditions are variable and therefore this information should not be relied upon as a substitute for observation of local conditions and an understanding of your abilities in the surf.
 SLSA reminds you to always swim between the red and yellow flags and never swim at unpatrolled beaches.
 SLSA takes all care and responsibility for any translation but it cannot guarantee that all translations will be accurate.